When it comes to managing my time, sometimes it feels like I'm losing the battle, the war and maybe even the will to

 Shows you where you’re spending your time.
 It quietly operates in the background monitoring what applications you work on and for how long and gives you a great snapshot of your activities.
-See my recent dashboard below.
-I’ve spent 30+ hours on email.
-I know.
-Scary.
+Click here to see my RescueTime dashboard from April 2020.
+I spent 17% of my time on emails and 26% of my time working out of hours.

 When you go through your calendar and look back at the month that was and overlay it with your RescueTime dashboard, some patterns start to emerge.
 You can really begin to see what distracts you, when and why.